Resources for Families

 Every year, the National Indian Child Welfare Association receives over 1,000 inquiries from individuals seeking assistance from our expert staff in any number of areas.
 Some people seek assistance tracing their Native ancestry.
 Others need help finding low-cost legal representation.
 But most of the inquiries we receive each year are from families who encounter the child welfare system and are uncertain of their rights.
 Often, they are also unclear who within their tribe can help them navigate complex legal and service systems.

-Although NICWA is not a direct service provider and cannot offer legal advice or case management on individual cases, we have put together many resources for those with questions.
+Although NICWA is not a direct service provider and cannot offer case management on individual cases, we have put together many resources for those with questions.
 Our program staff strives to listen with compassion so that we may be of assistance during what can be extremely difficult situations.
 Please be aware that NICWA cannot provide any legal advice.

 Our Online Resources

 If you need assistance with a child welfare matter, we urge you to first review our Frequently Asked Questions, Child Welfare Resources for Families Encountering the Child Welfare System, and “The Indian Child Welfare Act: A Family’s Guide.”
 Often the information included there proves useful in determining whether the Indian Child Welfare Act (ICWA) applies to a specific family’s case.
 For example, ICWA does not apply to custody disputes between parents or to children who only self-identify as Native.

 Designated ICWA Agents

 For families who are involved in a state child custody proceeding where ICWA applies, it is helpful to know that every federally recognized tribe and Alaska Native village has a designated tribal agent who serves as a point of contact on ICWA cases.
 Click here to find your tribe’s designated ICWA agent.